-INTRODUCTION TO YEAR 12, 2024
+INTRODUCTION TO YEAR 12, 2025

-- The purpose of this Handbook is to assist boys in Year 11 to decide on the appropriate courses for Year 12 in 2024. - ♦ All Year 11 students are required to make their selection of Year 12 courses on the Year 12 Course Selection Form and must discuss their choice with their Head of House.
-The completed form must be signed by parents and returned to Heads of House by Wednesday 23 August 2023. - ♦ It is very likely that most boys will continue in Year 12 with the same courses that they studied in Year 11.
-For all students in this category, the Course Selection Form should be filled out very promptly and returned to Heads of House in a few days. - Other students will already know of changes they wish to make and will need to consult Heads of House and the appropriate Year 11 or Year 12 staff to gain further advice. - ♦ Any student wishing to drop from 6 to 5 courses must consider the implications very carefully.
-This option is only available to those studying at least four examinable ATAR level courses or the ATAR English + Certificate IV option.
-See page 4 for further details. - ♦ Students wishing to enrol for CareerLink and VET must read page 22 very carefully.
-Students undertaking this programme usually study General courses. - ♦ Students intending to apply for TAFE entrance must read pages 19-21 very carefully. - ♦ Despite making every effort to select the most appropriate course by Wednesday 23 August, some students will wish to change their selection either during Term 4 in 2023 or during Term 1 in Year 12, 2024.
+- The purpose of this Handbook is to assist boys in Year 11 to decide on the appropriate courses for Year 12 in 2025. - ♦ All Year 11 students are required to make their selection of Year 12 courses on the Year 12 Course Selection Form and must discuss their choice with their Head of House.
+The completed form must be signed by parents and returned to Heads of House by Wednesday 21 August 2024. - It is very likely that most boys will continue in Year 12 with the same courses that they studied in Year 11.
+For all students in this category, the Course Selection Form should be filled out very promptly and returned to Heads of House in a few days. - Other students will already know of changes they wish to make and will need to consult Heads of House and the appropriate Year 11 or Year 12 staff to gain further advice. - Any student wishing to drop from 6 to 5 courses must consider the implications very carefully.
+See page 4 for further details. - Students wishing to enrol for in VET must read page 20-21 very carefully.
+Students undertaking this programme usually study a majority of General courses. - Students intending to apply for TAFE entrance must read page 22-23 very carefully. - Despite making every effort to select the most appropriate course by Wednesday 21 August, some students will wish to change their selection either during Term 4 in 2024 or during Term 1 in Year 12, 2025.
 Students and parents should be aware that it might not be possible to accommodate all requests to change Year 12 courses, due to timetable and staffing constraints.